-Here’s another example from a 2011 article about the Liberal Canadian leader Michael Ignatieff (whose nickname is Iggy):
+Here’s another example from a 2011 article about a Canadian politician whose nickname is Iggy:

 Iggy is a cipher.
 To the extent that the public knows anything about him at all, it's what the Tories have told them.
 Ask people what they know about him and it's usually the tag lines from Tory ads that come out of their mouths.